Krakor92/some-custom-dataviews/jukebox/README.md

 As stated earlier, each music file can have a variety of metadata.
 Right now, there are certain metadata that are handled specially by this view, others that you can define with a specific type and the rest that are considered as strings.

-> [!NOTE] If you have doubt on how to define your metadata, read the following...
+> [!NOTE] If you have doubt on how to define your metadata, read the following:
 >
 >You can define your metadata either in the yaml frontmatter or as dataview inline fields in your file.
 This means that both `field: value` (inside frontmatter) and `field:: value` are perfectly valid and understood in the context of this view
 >